 Maybe Julia Child should have played football?
 Oh the irony of her last name!

 They also had one of the first LA based gourmet food shows.
-I always thought their chemistry was funny because they seemed really bitchy with each other the way sisters or best friends can be.
+I always thought their chemistry was funny because they seemed really bitchy with each other, like sisters or best friends.
 Two Hot Tamales.
 Too clever.
 They appeared with Julia Child on her show too.

 They hung on all through the excessive 80's, trendy 90's and into the new century with their Border Grill Restaurant and also Ciudad which I was sad to see was converted back to a Border Grill last year to mark the 25th Anniversary of Border Grillism.
 They also have a Vegas restaurant.
 Need I say more?

-Susan Fenniger recently opened STREET on La Brea in keeping with small bite trends and global food influences.
+Susan Feniger recently opened STREET on La Brea, in keeping with small bite trends and global food influences.
 And now...
 NOW they have a taco truck!!!!
-Follow them on Twitter.
 Menu looks super fun!
 Way to go girlies.

 I lived in Westchester for 4 years.
 It's right next to Inglewood.
 I have been to the Hollywood Park racetrack and once long ago I competed in a horse show at the Forum.
 I probably saw at least one Laker game there too.
 I've even visited the huge Daniel Freeman Hospital!

 Recently I was drawn back to the 'wood' by a lovely taco place, Fiesta Martin (see our prior post).
 I also noticed that the LA Times did an article about a great mariscos place, La Sirena Azul (not sure if it's the same as the truck, prob not).
 I've also had a few friends tell me that I MUST go to Mariscos Chente, also in Inglewood.

 I love neighborhoods.
 Inglewood is its own city, just like Pasadena and Santa Monica.
 Here are some interesting facts....

 Famous for Earthquake damage in 1920